working toward a future where every person in Hamilton County votes in every election

 James T. Williams (I)

-August 6th General & Primary
+August 6th State & Federal Primary Election

 Tennessee Governor